Tobermory places to stay

 Tobermory is also home to two beautiful harbors — Big Tub and Little Tub — where you can browse pretty shops among the bobbing local boats.
 Casual eateries and pubs are sprinkled throughout the Bruce Peninsula, with many offering views of the harbor to accompany the day’s catch.

-When is the best time to stay in a vacation rental in Tobermory?
+The best time to stay in a vacation rental in Tobermory

 Tobermory experiences distinct seasons.
 One of the best times to take in the region’s natural beauty is during the summer, when the temperatures are pleasant and the days are long.
 At the beginning of June, orchids bloom and adorn the trails and parks throughout the Bruce Peninsula.
 During the fall, Tobermory’s dense foliage transforms into spectacular shades of burnt orange, ochre, and crimson.
 Temperatures slowly dip during this time, especially at night, and can drop drastically during the winter, so warm clothing and sturdy footwear are strongly recommended if you’re planning to hit the trails or get out on the water.
 You can expect rain and snow throughout the fall and winter seasons — you’ll want to consider your choice of rental vehicle based on the conditions and your plans — before temperatures gradually rise with the arrival of spring.